 ArtWalks highlights New York City neighborhoods that have a vibrant arts scene and a strong history of cultural heritage and community activism.

-On each walk we will visit the studio of a More Art artist and discover their newest work.
-Honoring our commitment to multicultural communities, we explore the neighborhood’s roots, recent developments, and local art institutions.
-A historian, whose expertise lies in the neighborhood’s rich cultural history, will always accompany us on our walks.
+On each walk we will visit the studio of an artist and discuss their newest work.
+Honoring our commitment to multicultural communities, we learn more about the neighborhood’s roots, recent developments, and local art institutions.
+A historian, whose expertise lies in the neighborhood’s rich cultural history always accompanies us on our walks.

-Sign-up for more details about our upcoming ArtWalks in 2016 and 2017!
+ArtWalks is currently on hiatus.
+Sign-up for more details about our upcoming ArtWalks!
 Unless otherwise noted, all events take place on Saturdays from 3:00-5:30pm.
-Stay tuned!

 Past ArtWalks of 2016: